Midwest sees surge in calls to poison control centers amid bumper crop of wild mushrooms

 MINNEAPOLIS -- The warm, soggy summer across much of the Midwest has produced a bumper crop of wild mushrooms — and a surge in calls to poison control centers.

-At the Minnesota Regional Poison Center, calls from April through July were up 150% over the same period last year, said Samantha Lee, the center's director.
+At the Minnesota Regional Poison Center, calls from April through July more than tripled over the same period last year, said Samantha Lee, the center's director.
 The center took 90 calls for potential exposures over that period, compared to 26 calls for the same months in 2023.
 Exposures include people who have had actual or suspected contact with potentially poisonous mushrooms and who may or may not develop symptoms, she said.

 The cases can include kids who didn't know what they were doing and foragers who make mistakes, she said.
 But those numbers don't include people who are merely curious about whether the mushrooms popping out of their yards are good to eat.

-Note: This story was corrected to reflect that calls to the Minnesota Regional Poison Center about potential exposures to poisonous mushrooms from April through July more than tripled over the same period from the previous year, not that they were up by 150%.